Mint-System/Odoo-Apps-Vertical-SaaS/license_ocad_mail/tests/TEST_INSTRUCTIONS.rst

 - Open the "send message" dialog
 - Select the mail template "License: License Unlock"
 - Check if the generated mail is correct

-Mail license information:

-- Open website and by the "Software License"
-- Open the sale order in the backend
-- Check if license information mail has been sent

 Mass mailing: